 I saw a well-built, muscular young man getting decked up by an old man.
 The makeup was made out of herbs and a slim strip of coconut leaf to hold it.
 It was a skilful drawing of loops, whirls and scorpion tail with some black ﬁsh shape around the eyes, trumpet spirals, then ﬁnishing the effects with a thin red stripe, adding some orange colour throughout his cheekbones.
 I sat down next to them to understand about makeup and was keen to know about the character he was to play.
 He was getting ready for Goddess Chamundi and when I saw him later he was completely metamorphosed.
 His entire body was painted in shiny red colour with a red glittering headdress.
 After the makeup was done, it was time to put on the ornaments, which were made of silver and gold.
 The next dancer to go was a fanged female ﬁgure representing the Goddess Bhagawati, with a red painted face, supporting a huge red gilt, mirrored headdress.
 He was getting ready to summon the deity and I was told Goddess Bhagawati dresses up in a red coloured costume and red painted face.
 The whole makeup was a long process and each artist took almost 3 hours to get ready.

 I was observing every move and saw the dancer gazing intently in a small mirror at the entrance of the open hut, identifying himself with the goddess.
 As I watched, the dancer stomped his feet, ringing the bells and cowrie shells on his anklets jerking his body suddenly tilting to one side to take a turn.
 As if he was struck by a high voltage current of electricity in his body was quivering, his hands shaking and his eyes were flickering from side to side.
-The figure who had been still and silently staring in the mirror a few seconds earlier had now transformed to Goddess Chamundi.
+The figure who had been still and silently staring in the mirror a few seconds earlier had now transformed into Goddess Chamundi.
 He danced in a state of trance thrusting his head in a strangely eerie series of movements just that was part tropical fish, part stinging insect, part reptile and some part bird of paradise.
 Then just before I finally realised what was unfolding in front of my eyes, he was gone into the clearing, under the stars; he was followed by two attendants, both holding burning splints.
 And now, I was about to experience the extravaganza, which brought me here, to see the living God dancing in trance.
 Later in Kavu, he was offered a sword, the drummers were at their loudest best and it was a scene of intense action-packed high-energy dance.
 The dancer no longer seemed a mortal but felt like Goddess Chamundi had possessed him.
 He kept dancing and moving around to small temples in Kavu and gathering people around him.
-It was an extraordinary performance I had never seen before which continued for almost a 3 hours.
+It was an extraordinary performance I had never seen before which continued for almost 3 hours.
 As the drum beats lowered so did the movements of the Goddess with blessings to follow starting with the kids to the elders of the village.
 A huge gathering of people surrounded around Kavu, flowers were plucked from the makeup and given to everyone as a sign of blessing from the Goddess herself.
 Offerings were made to the Goddess in the form of money and gifts.
 Even at that hour of the night, the people were pouring from everywhere and which seemed endless.
 I myself felt mesmerised by this gorgeous performance & silently wished it to continue forever.
 It was almost midnight when I started feeling little tried.
 Dinner was offered to me in the temple, but I did not want to miss any moment of this fabulous event while eating so I chose to starve myself.
 The villagers often tried speaking to me, though we didn’t speak the same language.
 But language is never a barrier when hearts talk.
 I was asked by almost 10 people if I had dinner.
 They said, “Now the event will be after 4-5 hours around 3:30 am, so please come home and take some rest until then”.
 People were very simple with a warm heart and friendly approach.
 I was very happy with the welcome & the same moment I told my heart I have to be here again and yes I can say I was indeed in God’s own country.

 It was resting time for people in the village but not for the Theyyam and the makeup artists.
 I turned back to same palm leaf hut, a temporary greenroom where I learned that there are three performances lined up.
 Fire-walk was one of them and last performance of Goddess Bhagawati, which is the main Theyyam.
 I was amazed to hear ﬁre-walk.
 I thought I heard it incorrectly and asked again, “Fire-walk?”
 Yes, I had heard it correctly; ﬁrst performance in the morning will be ﬁre-walk and ﬁnally Goddess Bhagawati by Theyyam.

 A group of volunteers were continuously adding wood to the ﬁre to make sure it continues burning until the morning event of ﬁre-walk.
 At around 2:30 am, suddenly ﬁrecrackers lit up the sky for almost 30 minutes.
 High drumbeats marked the start of yet another performance.
-This time the artist was getting ready for different kind of dress which was made out of grass, coconut and palm leafs.
+This time the artist was getting ready for different kind of dress which was made out of grass, coconut and palm leaves.
 After a round of blessing from a deity, this young man was all ready to play with ﬁre.
 The continuous beating of drums, the aroma of incense and the brilliant fire filled the entire atmosphere with the high energy of the divine presence.
 It took a while for me to understand what’s going on and why suddenly thousands of people gathered around ﬁre.
 It was the time to start the famous ritual of walking and playing with ﬁre.
 The heat was high enough not to allow anyone to come close.
 I was standing near to it all sweaty and ready to witness and capture the epic ﬁre-walk.
 Volunteers were sprinkling water around to cool the soaring temperature but it was of no use.
 Before water droplets could even touch you, they would evaporate in the air due to the sweltering heat.
 Suddenly a sound of cheers was heard and ﬁre-walk started.
 A group of people started running and jumping over ﬁre, it was an exhibition of faith in customs.
 It was a small temple ground with thousands of people with virtually no space to move.
 The real event starts with a play with ﬁre with artist throwing himself in the ﬁre and volunteers taking him out, The non-stop cheering of the crowd continued till 7.30am with endless rounds of blessings and offerings.

 The backyard of Kavu was a place always bustling with some action with artists either dressing up or with preparations related to the performance.
 I noticed a big crown was being made since late evening, well designed and made out of coconut & palm leaf and decorated with red silk cloth and ﬂowers everywhere.